* NOTE- This was written pre- Covid times so just keep that in mind!

 Money-Back Guarantee On All Itineraries

 As one of the most visited cities in the world, navigating the sights of Paris with children in tow requires a bit of strategic planning.
 Crowds of people and waiting in long lines can be exhausting.
-The key to a successful visit is to explore Paris at a leisurely pace, popping into nearby playgrounds along the way, and to take advantage of ways to minimize crowds and lines.
+The key to a successful visit is to explore Paris at a leisurely pace, popping into nearby playgrounds along the way, and taking advantage of ways to minimize crowds and lines.

 Too busy to read through a million blogs and guidebooks to plan your time in Paris?
 Simplify your life with this 7-day itinerary.
 Everything you need to know: where to sleep, eat, and play!
 All organized into day-by-day plans.